DavidCo Limited

 “… today advocacy for such ends as human rights or protection of the environment and promotion of amenities that make communities pleasant may have come to be regarded as charitable purposes in themselves, depending on the nature of the advocacy, even if not ancillary to more tangible charity. … In the present case the Board has accepted that Greenpeace’s object to “promote the protection and preservation of nature and the environment” is charitable.
 Protection of the environment may require broadbased support and effort, including through the participatory processes set up by legislation, to enable the public interest to be assessed.
 In the same way, the promotion of human rights (a purpose of the New Zealand Bill of Rights Act 1990, as its long title indicates) may depend on similar broad-based support so that advocacy, including through participation in political and legal processes, may well be charitable.”

 16. The Supreme Court are of the view that the better approach is not a doctrine of exclusion of “political” purpose but acceptance that an object which entails advocacy for change in the law is “simply one facet of whether a purpose advances the public benefit in a way that is within the spirit and intendment of the statute of Elizabeth I”.
-However, they accept “that the circumstances in which advocacy of particular views is shown to be charitable will not be common”.
+However, they accept “that the circumstances in which advocacy of particular views is shown to be charitable will not be common”.17.
+The majority in the Supreme Court then discussed why s.
+5(3) of the Charities Act 2005 does not contain a general political purpose exclusion.
+Section 5(3) states:

 “To avoid doubt, if the purposes of a trust, society, or an institution include a non-charitable purpose (for example, advocacy) that is merely ancillary to a charitable purpose of the trust, society, or institution, the presence of that non-charitable purpose does not prevent the trustees of the trust, the society, or the institution from qualifying for registration as a charitable entity.”